-Carol Melby, Director of Financial Services *
+Carol Melby, Director of Finance *

 Carol Melby is an independent consultant specializing in workforce development, employee learning, and group facilitation.
 She draws on over 20 of years of experience in consulting, designing, and delivering workforce development solutions, and she currently specializes in workplace communications, supervisory skills, leadership, and her latest interest, learning agility.

 As past administrator of Washington’s Job Skills Program and the Customized Training Program, Carol became familiar with Washington’s workforce and economic development systems.
 She administered over $3 million annually in employee training funds to eligible Washington businesses.
 Hence it was an easy decision to agree to be the chapter’s first Workforce Development Liaison.
 In this role she represents ASTDps at workforce related meetings and events to help foster connections and alignment between public workforce initiatives and the needs and interests of ASTDps members.

 In addition to client and ASTD work, Carol serves on the Workforce Development committee of the Washington Technology Industry Association, a group that is working to address the technology talent gap.

 As Carol relays, “My professional goals and passions all relate to helping people and organizations achieve success through ever-higher levels of personal growth and development.
 And serving in the ASTD Puget Sound chapter is a great way for each of us to support our local learning communities.”

 - Colorado State University, Masters in Human Development, summa cum laude